Keith Gillespie: Newcastle United

 In September 1996, Gillespie was outed as a problem gambler by The Sun.
 He then accepted a £5,000 payment by the same tabloid to publicly thank them for helping out his problem.
 Gillespie has publicly said that he would bet on matches involving his own team, and once lost £52,000 because Newcastle scored a late goal in a game against Stoke City that he had bet on them beating by less than 4 goals.

 In his final full season at Newcastle, the 1997–98 season, Gillespie assisted two of Faustino Asprilla's three goals in a 3–2 Champions League victory over FC Barcelona on 17 September 1997.
 He also scored what he later claimed was his best goal for the club when playing up front due to an injury crisis at home to Blackburn Rovers in 1-1 draw on 25 October 1997.
 He also helped Newcastle to reach the FA Cup final.
-However, a foot injury sustained in a 0–2 defeat at Tottenham Hotspur on 25 April 1998 meant, despite a fitness test, he was not in the squad for the final and Newcastle lost to Arsenal.
+However, a foot injury sustained in a 0–2 defeat at Tottenham Hotspur on 25 April 1998 meant he was not in the squad for the final and Newcastle lost to Arsenal.
 Despite being in manager Kenny Dalglish's plans, the following pre-season Gillespie failed a medical at Middlesbrough but eventually departed Tyneside in a £2.3 million move to Blackburn Rovers following the appointment of Ruud Gullit as manager and a final appearance in a 2–2 draw at Middlesbrough on 6 December 1998.